RubenTanner/HIIT-Workout-Coursework/README.md

 To start the application, follow these steps:

+**Requirements**

+Before starting the application, make sure you have the following software installed on your machine:

+- Node.js
+- npm (Node Package Manager)

-1. Make sure you have Node.js and npm installed on your machine.
-If not, you can download and install them from the official Node.js website.
+If you don't have Node.js and npm installed, you can download them from the official Node.js website: [https://nodejs.org](https://nodejs.org)

-2. Clone the repository to your local machine using the following command:
+1. Clone the repository to your local machine using the following command:

    ```bash
    git clone https://github.com/RubenTanner/HIIT-Workout-Coursework.git
    ```

-3. Navigate to the project directory:
+2. Navigate to the project directory:

    ```bash
    cd HIIT-Workout-Coursework
    ```

-4. Install the dependencies by running the following command:
+3. Install the dependencies by running the following command:

    ```bash
    npm install
    ```

-5. Once the dependencies are installed, you can start the application with the following command:
+4. Once the dependencies are installed, you can start the application with the following command:

    ```bash
    npm start
    ```

-6. Open your web browser and navigate to `http://localhost:8080/index.html` to access the homepage of the application.
+5. Open your web browser and navigate to `http://localhost:8080` to access the homepage of the application.

 That's it!
-You have successfully started the application and can now use it to create and manage your HIIT workouts.
+You can now use my HIIT timer!

 ## Key feature